GRE vs GMAT

 GMAT vs. GRE: What’s Best

-Even though most business school candidates would rather take the GMAT vs GRE for MBAs, they often use GRE scores as part of their admissions criteria.
-This means you can choose the best test that shows your academic skills.
-Consider these factors while choosing your option.
+Even though most business school candidates would rather take the GMAT vs GRE for MBAs, many universities also accept GRE scores as part of their admissions criteria.
+This means you can choose the test that best highlights your academic skills.
+When deciding between GRE vs GMAT, consider the following factors:

 Academic Goals